Jennifer Lawrence and Emma Stone join forces for Miss Piggy movie

 Asked by hosts Bowen Yang and Matt Rogers whether the pair would also be appearing in the film, Lawrence added: “I think so, we have to.”

 To date, there have been eight Muppets feature films, beginning with 1979’s The Muppet Movie.
 The most recent entry in the series was 2014’s Muppets Most Wanted.
-This would be the first film in the Jim Henson Company-produced series to focus on a specific character.
+This would be the first film in the series, which was originally created by the Jim Henson Company, to focus on a specific character.

-The Independent has reached out to the Jim Henson Company for comment.

 The Muppet Show is set to return next year for a television special to coincide with the 50th anniversary of the original series.
 Sabrina Carpenter is set to guest star.